AI Snake Oil and the Belief Machine of Prediction

 The Book

 The book's structure matters.
-It distinguishes predictive AI, generative AI, content moderation systems, social-media recommendation claims, existential-risk arguments, and the social conditions under which AI myths spread.
+It distinguishes predictive AI, generative AI, content moderation, social-media recommendation claims, existential-risk arguments, and the social conditions under which AI myths spread.
 That taxonomy is not pedantry.
 It is the core of the argument.
 Many bad AI decisions begin when unlike systems are fused into one glamorous word.

 The Category Error

 AI Snake Oil is strongest when it treats "AI" as a dangerous umbrella term.
-Generative chatbots, facial-recognition systems, hiring-screening products, credit scoring, fraud detection, content moderation, recommender systems, and speculative claims about future agents do not fail or succeed for the same reasons.
+Generative chatbots, facial-recognition systems, hiring-screening products, credit scoring, fraud detection, content moderation, recommender systems, scientific prediction, and speculative claims about future agents do not fail or succeed for the same reasons.
 They should not inherit one another's aura.

 This matters because a breakthrough in one area can become marketing fuel for a much weaker claim somewhere else.
 A fluent language model improves, and suddenly a vendor claims to infer personality from video.
 Image generation advances, and a school district buys detection software that cannot bear the institutional burden placed on it.
 Model benchmarks rise, and a workplace dashboard presents prediction as neutral knowledge about workers.